 FERTILIZERS - These are essentially nutrients used by plants to live.
 Most fertilizers contain nitrogen, phosphorus and potassium but can other elements as well.
 Nutrients from fertilizers, such as phosphorus and nitrogen, promote algae blooms and excessive plant growth in our waterways.
 This depletes oxygen in making it unavailable to fish and other aquatic life as it limits the sunlight into the water.

-LEAVE GRASS CLIPPINGS ON YOUR LAW AS A NATURAL FERTILIZER
+- LEAVE GRASS CLIPPINGS ON YOUR LAWN AS A NATURAL FERTILIZER

-STORE FERTILIZERS IN AREAS THAT ARE COVERED TO AVOID MIXING THEM WITH RAIN.
+- COVERE FERTILIZERS IN STORAGE AREAS TO AVOID MIXING THEM WITH RAIN

 For more information on growing and keeping your lawn nice and green – visit www.extension.unh.edu

 A better garden fertilizer to help with your garden grow – mix together and have a complete organic fertilizer.

 - Soybean meal – 4 parts